denavigator/DARKCORE-XMD-/README.md

 💻 Project Overview

-Phase 5 WhatsApp Bot is a modular, advanced WhatsApp automation bot built with Baileys.
+DARKCORE-XM is a modular, advanced WhatsApp automation bot built with Baileys.
 It is designed to provide a complete WhatsApp bot experience with:

 Owner/Admin commands